 Some countries in Europe replace old, expensive to maintain and ill equipped prisons with new buildings.
 What is their new for old strategy?
 What are the experiences with private public sector arrangements?
 How do we introduce more flexibility into real estate – enabling us to better respond to changes in the prison population?
-How could we realize more efficient prison buildings – with lower running costs, reductions in maintenance spending and an intelligent use of technology.
+How could we realise more efficient prison buildings – with lower running costs, reductions in maintenance spending and an intelligent use of technology.

 Expert Group Meeting 2018